ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 Who This Is For (and Who Should Look Elsewhere)

 ScribeShadow makes the most sense for indie authors and small presses who are serious about international markets.
-Not “curious about maybe trying one language someday,” but authors who want to translate multiple books into multiple languages as an ongoing part of their publishing strategy.
+Not “curious about maybe trying one language someday,” but authors who want to translate multiple books into multiple languages as part of their publishing strategy.

-It’s less ideal in a few scenarios:
+It’s less ideal in a few situations, though.

 Languages still in beta.
 If your target market is a language ScribeShadow is still refining, you’ll want to have a native speaker review the output more carefully.
 The team is transparent about which languages are mature and which are still being optimized.